krvaibhaw/best-readme-template/resources.md

 - [Make a README](https://www.makeareadme.com/) - A guide to writing READMEs.
 Includes an editable template with live Markdown rendering.
 - [Zalando's README Template](https://github.com/zalando/zalando-howto-open-source/blob/master/READMEtemplate.md#readme) - Simple template to help you cover all the basics.
 - [Feedmereadmes](https://github.com/lappleapple/feedmereadmes#readme) - README editing and project analysis/feedback.
+- [Readme.so](https://readme.so/) - A simple editor that allows you to quickly add and customize all the sections you need for your project's readme.

 ## Creating GIFs